 Increased cost of construction

 Added costs of rebuilding a damaged or destroyed building where local laws require the use of more expensive materials, services or methods than the original.
+This may also be referred to as building ordinance or law coverage.

 Deliberate damage or destruction of another person’s property.
 For insurance purposes, it is typically covered under vandalism.